-The boards, committees and the commission are basis, autonomous agencies with direct regulatory powers.
-The appoint executive officers to administer their grantage make their own policy decisions.
+The boards, committees and the commission are basing, autonomous agencies with direct regulatory powers.
+The appoint executive officers to administer their princate make their own policy decisions.

-Within their respective statutory and administrations authorities, the boards, bureaus, committees and grade commission are responsible for setting licensing stance ds, wolding meetings, establishing rules and regulations, preparing and conducting examinations, and issuing licenses.
-To assure professional, statutory and regulations compliance, they have the authority to inspect, invest gate and bring disciplinary action for violations.
-Citatic and be issued and hearings held for license denial, suspendin, probation or revocation.
+Within their respective statutory and administrations authorities, the boards, bureaus, committees and the commission are responsible for setting licensing stance ds, holding meetings, establishing rules and regulations, preparing and conducting examinations, and issuing licenses.
+To assure professional, statutory and regulations compliance, they have the authority to inspect, insect pate and bring disciplinary action for violations.
+Citatic is not be issued and hearings held for license denial, susper lon, probation or revocation.

-Board, commission, and committee decisions on selfing standards, conducting examinations, passing candicates and revoking licenses are not subject to the director to self and and are final if within their legal power.
-However, a activities may be reviewed by the director for consider and comment.
+Board, commission, and committee decisions on selfing standards, conducting examinations, passing candicates and revoking licenses are not subject to the director to the law and are final if within their legal power.
+However, a cactivities may be reviewed by the director for containing and comment.

-Proposed rules and regulations (other than those relate to examinations and licensure qualifications) and feethal as must be submitted to the director for review and approximation of the proposed if they are injurious to the process dealth, safety or welfare.
+Proposed rules and regulations (other than those related to examinations and licensure qualifications) and fee that is must be submitted to the director for review and approximation of the period health, safety or welfare.
 The director's decision makes reversed by a unanimous vote of the board, committee.